-You can use solar energy to power the motor in your pool’s pump, which is the component responsible for pushing water through a filter and returning it to the pool.
+You can use solar energy to power the motor in your pool’s pump, which is the component responsible for pushing water through a filter, cleaning it, and returning it to the pool.
 There are a number of ways you can do this including powering your existing electric pump with a solar PV system, purchasing and installing a DIY solar pool pump kit, or using a stand-alone solar pool pump that floats directly in your pool and requires no installation.

 Solar pool covers

 If you’re looking for a lower-cost solution to keep your pool at a comfortable temperature for swimming, one purchase you may want to make is a solar pool cover.
 Solar pool covers are more translucent than standard pool covers, which allows passive sun exposure to warm up your pool while helping out your pool’s filtration system by keeping the water clear of debris.
 Covering your pool (with a solar cover or a traditional one) will also help trap the heat and prevent evaporation.
 The cost of solar pool covers is dependent upon the size you need to cover the surface area of your pool.

 |Sun2Solar Solar Pool Cover||Above ground & inground||$48 - $210|

 |In the Swim Solar Pool Cover||Above ground & inground||$110 - $530|